cppinclude/cppinclude/README.md

 ### configuration_file

-The tool read setting from *.cppinclude.json* in work directory or you can set file in argument *configuration_file*.
+The tool reads settings from *.cppinclude.json* located in the work directory or you can pass a configuration file in the argument *configuration_file*.
 For example:

 `cppinclude --configuration_file=project.json`